Sabotage Times, We can't Concentrate so Why Should You?Sabotage Times, We can't Concentrate so Why Should You?

 by Jake Hanrahan

-As the first Silk Road criminal conviction was brought about last week, I decided to see what kind of goods could really be bought and sold there.
+As word of the secret online drugs marketplace spreads, I decided to see what kind of goods could really be bought and sold on the infamous Silk Road.
 Here's what I found...

 I’ve managed to access the Dark Web to see what can really be purchased on the notorious Silk Road website.
-Although Rupert Murdoch’s remaining newspapers have been hammering home the idea that it’s an Amazon for criminals, it’s actually more of an eBay for lunatics, gun enthusiasts, drug users, small time arms dealers and some very interesting people.
+Various British broadsheets have been recently hammering home the idea that it’s an Amazon for criminals, but whilst that’s true to a degree, there’s much more to it than that.
+Silk Road is a virtual black market with a community made up of of lunatics, gun enthusiasts, libertarians, drug users, arms dealers and, to be honest, some very interesting people.

-Getting in is not the easiest thing to do, but you don’t need to be anywhere near as tech savvy as the papers would have you believe.
-At school I spent IT lessons trying not to get caught playing Gold Miner and my final project was Microsoft’s Wikipedia page copy-and-pasted onto one PowerPoint slide – I managed to access Silk Road in about 15 minutes.
+Getting in is not the easiest thing to do, but you don’t need to be anywhere near as tech savvy as some papers might have you believe (the Times even claimed they needed an IT expert to get in).
+At school I spent IT lessons trying not to get caught playing browser based video games—I managed to access Silk Road in about 15 minutes.

-Firstly you have to download a program known as Tor (The onion router), which basically opens the gateway into this untraceable internet within the internet that is the Dark Web.
-The Tor client allows you to stay hidden in a virtual secret hideout by relaying its traffic through network upon network of servers situated all over the world.
-This apparently makes it almost impossible to trace the user’s true location and identity and was created specifically for this purpose.
-The irony of Tor is that the US Navy actually funded the project in its infancy, and now the FBI is trying to shut it down.
+Firstly you have to download a program called Tor (The onion router), which basically opens the gateway into this untraceable internet-within-the-internet that is the Dark Web.
+The Tor client allows you to stay hidden in a virtual secret hideout by relaying its traffic through network upon network of servers situated all over the world, bouncing your false location from one country to the next.
+This apparently makes it almost impossible to trace the user’s true location and identity and was created specifically for this purpose—anonymous web browsing (Tor is used most importantly by countries living under rule of tyrannical dictatorships).
+The tragic irony of Tor is that the US Navy actually funded the project in its infancy, but now the FBI is trying to shut it down…

-To start off my imaginary criminal shopping spree, I browsed Silk Road’s weapons site: “The Armoury”.
-Here vendors are selling mostly guns and ammunition, such as a Polish self-assemble AK47 machine gun for 207 Bitcoins, which is roughly $1000 in the current market (the value of Bitcoin fluctuates massively).
+To start off my criminal shopping spree, I browsed Silk Road’s weapons site: “The Armoury”.
+Here vendors are selling mostly guns and ammunition such as a Polish “self-assemble” AK47 machine gun for 207 Bitcoins, which is roughly £640 in the current market (the value of Bitcoin fluctuates massively though, as its value is based on the amount of transactions its used in).

-But amongst the Glock 19 handguns and rounds of Luger ammunition was 6lbs of C4 plastic explosives for $104 from a guy who claims to be “pretty big in black marketing” in New Zealand.
-I messaged him asking if there was any way to obtain more than just 6lbs.
-The conversation is as follows:
+But amongst the Glock 19 handguns and endless rounds of Luger ammunition, was something quite special—two kilos of C4 plastic explosives, priced at about £66.
+This was on sale from a guy who claims, in his own words, to be “pretty big in black marketing” in New Zealand.
+I messaged him asking if there was any way to obtain more than the measly two kilos on offer.
+The conversation is as follows [only the spelling has been corrected]:

 C4 salesman: Yeah sure, I have another buyer looking at 25lbs though, so it may take a bit longer for yours to arrive.
 How much do you need?
 I am willing to lower the price per pound on a larger purchase.